helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 # Unresolved Questions

 Integrating this design with a beaconing / receive focused reward structure is required.
-This could be [HIP 15](https://github.com/helium/HIP/blob/master/0015-beaconing-rewards.md) or an alternative.
+This could be [HIP-15](https://github.com/helium/HIP/blob/master/0015-beaconing-rewards.md) or an alternative.

 Tuning of the chain variables, specifically per H3 resolution target and maximum densities.
 Initial analysis shows that scaling target/max densities linearly with area means only the highest